This section provides answers to frequently asked Multidev questions.

 At this time, there are no permissions or access controls for managing the deployment and development workflow beyond the existing team functionality.
 This is a known feature request and is scheduled for a future release.

 Branch names can contain any ASCII letter and number (a through z, 0 through 9) and hyphen (dash).
 The branch name must start with a letter or number.
 Currently, the maximum length is 11 characters and environments cannot be created with the following reserved names:

 Yes.
-Push a new branch from your local (e.g.,
+Push a new branch from your local (for example,

-git push origin example-br) then navigate to Multidev > Git Branches from your Site Dashboard and select Create Environment next to the branch name.
+git push origin example-br) then navigate to Multidev then Git Branches from your Site Dashboard and select Create Environment next to the branch name.

 There is no limit on the number of branches you can have in your Git repository.
 The limit on Multidev environments is 10 per site.